California Academy of Mathematics and Science: General information

 The California Academy of Mathematics and Science (CAMS) opened on the California State University at Dominguez Hills (CSUDH) campus in 1990, the product of partnerships among CSUDH, the California State University’s Chancellor’s Office, a consortium of eleven local school districts, and defense industries.
 Long Beach Unified School District serves as the managing school district fiscal agent.
 Today, CAMS ranks in the top ten schools in California on the NCLB Academic Performance Index; its students score well above state and national averages on the math and verbal SATs.
 Average student daily attendance in 2003-04 was 98%.
-Attrition is less than 5% for all reasons, as opposed to a 50% drop-out rate in some local high schools, and 95% of CAMS students go on to four-year colleges and universities, including the most selective and prestigious in the nation.
+Attrition is less than 5% for all reasons, as opposed to a 50% drop-out rate in some local high schools.
+95% of CAMS students go on to four-year colleges and universities, including the most selective and prestigious in the nation.
 (Approximately 5% attend community colleges.)

 Although CAMS winnows about 175 students from about a thousand of 9th grade applicants each year, CAMS does not rank its applicants for acceptance, but accepts students from each of its 75 feeder schools including predominately inner-city middle schools.
 Its mission is to “defy the odds” and prove that students, especially those from academically deprived environments, can excel in math and science, given a setting that features integrated curriculum, teamwork, and real world applications of learning.
 Faculty refer to CAMS as a “talent development program.”

 Class size is relatively large, between 30-40 students.
 The school receives about $5,500 per student annually, placing CAMS is on par with the state average for high schools.
 (CAMS’s base funding is $4,400 per student; private donations and special legislative funding make up the rest.)